AitchisonLab/DeleteomeTools/README.md

 The first approach considers the magnitude of expression changes in differentially-expressed genes, while the second approach focuses on whether a gene is differentially expressed or not, based on user-defined thresholds.

-In our studies with NUP170, we have observed that the two approaches yield similar results.
+In our studies with NUP170, we have observed that the two approaches yield similar, complementary results.
 The correlation-based method tends to be the more conservative option.

 ## Getting started